PLNech/MenuGen/readme.md

+# MenuGen | An Intelligent Generator of Balanced meals

+MenuGen is a school project that solves an eternal issue : *What are we going to eat tonight?*

+To solve this issue, MenuGen asks you a few questions about your morphology, your food tastes and allergies or diets, before generating well-balanced meals for the next week!

+# How does it work?

+First, we setup MenuGen:
+- Scrape recipes on the internet, storing the ingredients along with the steps to cook it
+- Match the ingredients to [OpenFoodFacts](http://fr-en.openfoodfacts.org/) to evaluate the nutritional value of each recipe
+- Store these in a `PostGreSQL` database and wait for users

+Then, when you want to generate a meal:
+- Create an account, entering basic morphological informations that let us calculate your [Basal Metabolic Rate](https://en.wikipedia.org/wiki/Basal_metabolic_rate)
+- Match this calorie count to the WHO nutritional recommendations to derive your needs in proteins/carbs/fats
+- Run a Genetical Algorithm that will iterate on potential menus based on your tastes and diet to optimize the nutritional value of your meals
+- Display the result in a nice dashboard where you can remove dishes, reorder meals, print a shopping list, etc.

+# How do I use it?

+For now there is no hosted instance of MenuGen.
+If you want to run it on your machine, follow these steps:

-# Configure the development environment
+## Configure the development environment

-## Python
+### Python

-Install the following packages : `python3 python3-pip`
+Install the following packages: `python3 python3-pip`

-Then run from the root of the project
+Then run from the root of the project:

     sudo pip install virtualenv
     virtualenv -p python3 .venv
     source .venv/bin/activate
     pip install -r requirements.txt

-To disable the python virtual environment, run
+To disable the python virtual environment, run `deactivate`

-    deactivate

-## Front-end
+### Front-end

     cd application

-Install Bower + Grunt
+Install Bower + Grunt:

     npm install -g grunt-cli bower

-Install Assets
+Install Assets:

-    npm install
-    bower install
+    npm install && bower install

-Compile Assets
+Compile Assets:

     grunt

-## Django
+### Django

-Initialize and configure the development database
+Initialize and configure the development database:

     ./manage.py makemigrations
     ./manage.py migrate

-Create your super user
+Create your super user:

     ./manage.py createsuperuser

-# Run the development server
+## Run the development server

 First check if you're using the virtualenv.
 If not, run